vchatterji/angular-paste/README.md

 	    }
 	};
 ```
-In your scope you need create an function to set his strategy:
+In your scope you need create a function to set the strategy:

 ```js
 $scope.StrategyA = function(){
 	return new MyStrategy();
 };
 ````
-Put it in your html file:
+And add this to your HTML file:

 ```html
 <angular-paste ng-model="rawPaste" ng-array="parsedPaste" ng-strategy="StrategyA()"/>